andrewtavis/wikirepo/README.md

 The same process used to query information from Wikidata could be reversed for the upload process.
 Dataframe columns could be linked to their corresponding Wikidata properties, whether the time qualifiers are a [points in time](https://www.wikidata.org/wiki/Property:P585) or spans using [start time](https://www.wikidata.org/wiki/Property:P580) and [end time](https://www.wikidata.org/wiki/Property:P582) could be derived through the defined variables, and other necessary qualifiers for proper data indexing could also be included.
 Source information could also be added in corresponding columns to the given property edits.

-Put simply: a full featured [wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) function would realize the potential of a single open-source repository for all public social science information.
+Put simply: a full featured [wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py) function would realize the potential of a single read-write repository for all public information.

 # Maps